-21. Contingent liabilities and contingent assets
+19. Contingent liabilities and contingent assets

-The Office of State Revenue ('OSR') has informed the Company that it has raised a Duties Investigation regarding the restructure involving the Mineral Rights Deed between the Company and Hannans Reward Ltd. OSR has requested preliminary supporting information to assess the duty on the transaction.
+The Office of State Revenue ('OSR') informed the Company on 30 October 2012 that it has raised a Duties Investigation regarding the restructure involving the Mineral Rights Deed between the Company and Hannans Reward Ltd. OSR has requested preliminary supporting information to assess the duty on the transaction.
+The Company responded to the OSR in regards to this matter.
+On 21 October 2015 OSR informed the Company that the matter is currently being reviewed by the technical branch.
 The Company does not consider it probable a stamp duty liability will arise.

-After an extensive sale process that lasted approximately eighteen months the Directors made the decision to sell the Jigalong manganese project in the East Pilbara region of Western Australia to Atlas Iron Limited (ASX:AVI).
+In 2014 the Group sold the Jigalong manganese project in the East Pilbara region of Western Australia to Atlas Iron Limited (ASX:AVI).
 As part of the sale agreement, Atlas Iron agreed to pay the Company a 1% gross sales revenue royalty from manganese sourced from within the tenements.

-22. Segment reporting
+20. Segment reporting